anthaathi/pi-companion/README.md

 # Pico

+# I am reworking on this project, more scalable, more features, robost and less slop.

 A mobile companion app for [pi-coding-agent](https://github.com/badlogic/pi-mono/).
 Run the server on your machine, scan the QR code from your phone, and control your coding agent remotely.

 ## Quick Start